 Criminal Defense Law Firm Serving Johnson County and Wyandotte County

-A common misconception in sentencing is that “I only got probation.”
+A common misconception in sentencing is “I only got probation.”
 It is imperative to understand that Probation is not given instead of jail time.
-Rather, jail time ordered but is suspended only for as long as the defendant satisfies all terms of probation.
+Rather, jail time is ordered but is suspended only for as long as the defendant satisfies all terms of probation.
 The full sentence can be executed by a judge if any of the probation terms are violated.

 If you have been arrested for violating probation or notified that you must appear in court on revocation of your probation, it is very important to have solid legal representation at the hearing.
 Contact Kansas probation violation attorney Paul D. Cramm for experienced legal counsel in these very serious matters.

 Overland Park Probation Violation Attorney Serving the Kansas City Area